Backbase/boat-bay/README.md

         </plugins>
     </build>
 ```
-For the spec to be uploaded to BoatBay configuration of the BoatBay's server url is required.
+For the spec to be uploaded to Boat Bay configuration of the Boat Bay's server url is required.
 This URL can be configured in the plugin as show above or omitted from this configuration and instead set as an
 environment variable `BOAT_BAY_SERVER_URL`.
 To configure the URL as an environment variable run `export BOAT_BAY_SERVER_URL={boat-bay-url}`.
 There are two options for the URL value, to run locally `http://localhost:8080`  which should only be used for testing,